Printed from http://tektonics.org/pretice.php

 Beyond this the AM site addresses the question, "Has Israel been Replaced?"
-Obviously they say no, and in a sense we would, too.
+Obviously, they say no, and in a sense we would as well.
 We say rather with Paul (Rom.
 10-11) that the true Israel is not found in the flesh but in the heart.
 Israel has not been replaced but expanded, and those in rebellion as above are still subject to punishment.
 AMs should certainly not disagree with this, unless they are the sort who refuse proselytes!

 I would therefore not necessarily defend Gentry against Ice's charges on this one issue.
 However, I would add that my disagreement is not essential to a preterist view of Revelation.

 Ice next takes on the evidence of Irenaeus.
-Ice waves off Gentry's detailed arguments as a "complicated web of sophistry that fails in his attempt to explain away this testimony," but says nothing to refute Gentry's arguments, which suggests that he has nothing to actually refute them.
-This is further shown in that he resorts to a fallacious argument of "most scholars say" (by itself) to support a later date, and accusing preterists of bias.
+Ice waves off Gentry's detailed arguments as a "complicated web of sophistry that fails in his attempt to explain away this testimony," but says nothing to refute Gentry's arguments, which suggests that he has nothing to offer to achieve any such refutation.
+This is further shown in that he resorts to a fallacious argument of…"most scholars say" (by itself) to support a later date, and accusing preterists of bias.